Kaktushose/jda-commands/wiki/docs/interactions/commands.md

 ## Additional Settings
 Use the <com.github.kaktushose.jda.commands.annotations.interactions.CommandConfig> annotation to configure the following settings.
 You can either annotate a command method directly or annotate the interaction controller class.
-It is also possible to set a [global command config](com.github.kaktushose.jda.commands.JDACBuilder#globalCommandConfig(com.github.kaktushose.jda.commands.definitions.interactions.command.CommandDefinition.CommandConfig)) at the builder:
+It is also possible to set a [global command config][[com.github.kaktushose.jda.commands.JDACBuilder#globalCommandConfig(CommandDefinition.CommandConfig)]] at the builder:

 !!! example "Global CommandConfig"